9 Different Ways to Use Light for Portraits

 Understanding Portrait Lighting: A Simple Guide

 When taking a picture, the way light falls on someone’s face can change how they look dramatically.
-There are a LOT of different ways to deploy light that affect the tone of a portrait.
+There are a lot of different ways to deploy light that affect the tone of a portrait.
 Here are some common lighting setups that photographers like me use to capture stunning portraits, explained in plain terms:

 1. Split Lighting: This is when the light shines on one side of the face, making half bright and the other half dark.
 It’s great for dramatic looks or showing texture.